 First off, let’s define what changes and change management are from an ITIL – the ITSM best practice framework – perspective.

-ITIL defines the following types of changes:
+The ITIL 4 Foundation book defines the following types of changes:

 This is how the different types of changes are used:

-- Standard – this low-risk change is pre-authorized so doesn’t need to go a Change Advisory Board (CAB) meeting for approval.
+- Standard – this low-risk change is pre-authorized so doesn’t need to go a change advisory board (CAB) meeting for approval.
 Standard changes are routine things – like maintenance, minor DevOps releases, or weekly server reboots.
 The activities required to implement the change are well known and proven to work properly.

 - Normal – These are changes that are more infrequent, are broader in scope, or are touching a critical piece of infrastructure.
-These will all need to follow a defined change management process including approval.
+These will all need to follow a defined change management/control process including approval.

 - Emergency – these changes are outside of a normal CAB review process.
 They may be used for things like a server reboot to clear an issue raised by event management or some sort of error that is affecting a service to a great degree.
 These do not go through CAB review but should go through a post-mortem review to make certain that the appropriate procedures were followed.